camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 ## Using Google Maps Platform Connector best practice

 There is no guarantee a queue item will be processed right away.
 In that case, we suggest building your BPMN diagram to periodically retry polling.
-To learn more, see an entry _Solution with Timer and Loop_ on the [Camunda BPMN examples](https://camunda.com/bpmn/examples/) page.
+To learn more, see the entry titled _Solution with Timer and Loop_ on the [Camunda BPMN examples](https://camunda.com/bpmn/examples/) page.

 :::note
 To avoid performance issues, it is recommended to limit the number of loop retries.